When in Doubt, Split It

 Each license provides two activations which can reside on either your computer or on an iLok license dongle.
 Once you’ve purchased your plug-in, you’ll need to register it on Eventide’s website, activate your license, and install the plug-in on to your computer.

-Fission is the first plug-in to use the ground-breaking Structural Effects technology - A new method for processing audio.
+Physion (formerly known as Fission) is the first plug-in to use the ground-breaking Structural Effects technology - A new method for processing audio.

 It allows you to split a sound into its transient and tonal parts, independently manipulate them using Eventide's world-class effects and then fuse them back together.
 With the ability to add effects and dynamic controls to the transient and tonal sections, you can produce a wide range of effects, from the subtle to the extreme.